AlfonsusGiovanni/6DOF-Arm-Robot-Kinematics/README.md

    In this tab you can give some toll position input to get the joint angle of the robot

 ## DH Parameter and Robot Kinematics
-There are some picture and diagram to get you understand more about DH parameter and 6-DOF Arm Robot kinematics.
+There are some picture and kinematics flow diagram to get you understand more about DH parameter and 6-DOF Arm Robot kinematics.

 ## Arm Robot Math Library
 You can use the arm robot library in this program to help you develop your 6-DOF Arm Robot Project.